J. Leighton Reid

 - M.A., Environmental Studies, University of California Santa Cruz, 2011

 - B.S., Environmental Studies, University of the South, 2006

-The main question driving my research is how and where can we best conserve biodiversity through ecological restoration?
-Virtually all visions for a sustainable future now include a strong role for ecosystem restoration, and the practice of ecological restoration has been invigorated in recent years by large-scale restoration commitments spanning tens of millions of hectares in dozens of countries.
-As these ambitions are put into practice, my lab plays a role in identifying the most suitable locations for restoration and matching them to efficient restoration strategies.
-For the past 15 years I have been studying tropical forest restoration in southern Costa Rica – comparing the influence of different tree plantings strategies with the influence of the surrounding landscape to make recommendations about how to efficiently restore tropical forests on degraded agricultural lands.
-In Virginia, I am working with the Clifton Institute and the Virginia Working Landscapes program at the Smithsonian Conservation Biology Institute to experimentally test strategies for establishing and maintaining native grasslands on former cattle pastures.
+The main question driving my research is how and where can we best restore biodiversity?
+Virtually all visions for a sustainable future now include a strong role for ecosystem restoration, and the practice of ecological restoration has been invigorated in recent years by large-scale restoration commitments spanning hundreds of millions of hectares in more than 100 countries.
+As these ambitions are put into practice, my lab’s role includes identifying the most suitable locations for restoration and matching them to efficient restoration strategies.
+Currently, my research focuses on tropical forests in Latin America and Madagascar and temperate woodlands and grasslands in the Southeastern United States.

 - ENSC 3364 – Plant Materials for Environmental Restoration